Frees3c/THM-Write-ups/Break-out-of-the-Cage/README.md

 <br />**Difficulty:** Easy
 <br />**URL:** [https://tryhackme.com](https://tryhackme.com/room/breakoutthecage1)

 A fun box, something for everyone.
-Got caught up trying to escape the Wall command, but after that root is simple.
+Got caught up trying to escape the Wall command, but after that root was simple.

 # ~ Enumeration: